 The Subject Development will be serviced via three future watermain connections.
-There will two watermain connections at the future ROWs within the Glenelg Residential Development - Phase 2.
+There will be two watermain connections at the future ROWs within the Glenelg Residential Development - Phase 2.
 Additionally, there will be a connection to the watermain at the future White Rose Park - Phase 3.

-Watermain with individual service connections for each unit will follow the alignment of the internal roadways according to Township Standards.
-Connections to the Glenelg Residential Development - Phase 2 and White Rose - Phase 3.
-This will facilitate a looped distribution network and satisfy the Township and Ministry of Environment, Conservation and Park's requirements for a looped water distribution system.
+These three connections will facilitate a looped distribution network and satisfy the Township and Ministry of Environment, Conservation and Park's requirements for a looped water distribution system.
 The Draft Plan does not include any watermain dead-ends and therefore there should be no issue with respect to providing adequate water circulation and preventing the potential for stagnant potable water.

+Watermain with individual service connections for each unit will follow the alignment of the proposed internal roadways according to Township Standards.
 Fire hydrants will be spaced as required to provide the necessary fire protection per municipal standards.
 Required domestic water flows have been calculated in conformance with the Township of Southgate's Engineering Design Standards and the "New Development Unit Flow Rates" specified within the 2023 Reserve Capacity Study.
-The maximum day and peak hour water demands have been estimated to be 10.31 L/s and 18.
-56 L/s, respectively.
+The maximum day and peak hour water demands have been estimated to be 10.54 L/s and 18.97 L/s, respectively.
 Additional water supply considerations including fire suppression requirements will be determined during the detailed design phase.
 Internal watermain sizing will be subject to detailed design and confirmation by the Township's Engineering Consultant.